 Some individuals may not possess pistols, including those subject to protection orders for domestic violence and some people who have criminal convictions for domestic assault, harassment, and stalking.

 Additionally, individuals may not get pistol permits if their names appear in the criminal gang investigative data system.
 Sheriffs also may deny pistol permits if issuing them would result in a substantial likelihood that the applicants are dangerous to themselves or the public.
-If an individual is accused of possessing a pistol without valid permits, they may wish to contact a gun lawyer in the area for further guidance.
+If an individual is accused of possessing a pistol without valid permits, they may wish to contact a gun lawyer in Bloomington for further guidance.

 Some classes of individuals cannot possess any firearms, including pistols.
 For example, federal law prevents anyone convicted of a crime with a prison sentence of one year or longer, which typically is a felony offense, from possessing a gun.
 Likewise, an individual who has pending felony charges may not possess a firearm.